TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Lamar Jackson, Baltimore Ravens

 Over the past few weeks, Jackson has looked like one of the biggest busts in fantasy football this season.
-He has finished inside the top 15 at QB once in his last five games played and did not score eight points in his last three.
+He has finished inside the top 15 at QB once in his last five games played and has not scored eight points in his last three.

 His tumble into the statistical depths marks Jackson as the subject of the ultimate gut-wrenching fantasy decision in Week 14.
 If you are in a must-win spot, how can you possibly trust him?

-But the matchup is also favorable and this is a huge AFC North matchup against the Steelers.
-Jackson also has the abilities to possibly break out of a slump at any time, and you wouldn’t want to miss out on the results.
+But the matchup is also favorable, and this is a huge AFC North matchup against the Steelers.
+Jackson can also break out of a slump at any time, and you wouldn’t want to miss out on the results.

 Pittsburgh ranks 25th in FFPG allowed to opposing QBs.
-So it all depends on who your other choices are.
-So here is my listing of the top QBs and how Jackson rates against them for Week 14:
+So, it all depends on who your other choices are.
+Here is my listing of the top QBs and how Jackson rates against them for Week 14:

 Starting these QBs over Jackson: